 The Equity Compass is the basis of the Reflect component of this model.
-Please see www.yestem.org for the full model and related Insight documents detailing each component.
+Please see yestem.org for the full model and related Insight documents detailing each component.

-How to cite this publication: YESTEM Project UK Team (2020) The Equity Compass: A Tool for supporting socially just practice. www.yestem.org
+How to cite this publication: YESTEM Project Team (2020).
+YESTEM Insight 1: The Equity Compass: A Tool for supporting socially just practice. yestem.org